Skip to main content

 Here’s what I decided to do instead:

-• Control who can use them.
+• Control who can activate them.

 How I do this: Publish Docker binaries.
 All builds require a license key (a JWT that identifies the user).
 Add ATProto sign-in to my website.
 Any identity followed by my project account can generate license keys.
 Users activate the product with their keys.